 I didn’t get that Master’s degree.

-Fifteen years have passed since the priest uttered those prophetic words to me in the confessional.
+Fifteen years have passed since the priest pronounced my vocation to cashier in the confessional.
 My children are adults now.
 I’m still married to the same hardworking, generous man who tries to be flexible just as I try to be kind.

 Allow me to share the view from my new room at Yale Divinity School: